sushantkurund/Celebal-Internship/Mini-GPT2-From-Scratch/README.md

 - Loads the Tiny Shakespeare dataset
 - Performs character-level tokenization
-- Trains the decoder-only Transformer
+- Trains the decoder-only Transformer architecture
-- Evaluates validation loss
+- Evaluates validation loss during training
 - Saves the best-performing model checkpoint

 The trained model is automatically saved to: